Notifications from Aflac

 There are deductions if you are a business owner, and you have business-paid premiums.
 Also, the tax deferred cash growth of the policy is not subject to taxing through government regulation either.

 This means the cash value of your life insurance plan cannot be taxed while it is growing.
-This allows you to collect higher interest rates and avoid money being taken out.
+This allows you to collect higher interest rates and avoid money being taken out.7

 Aflac Can Help Answer Your Tax on Life Insurance Payout Questions

-If you are curious how to protect your life insurance policy from being taxed, we advise you to speak to a local tax professional and chat with an Aflac agent about your life insurance policies.
+Although life insurance proceeds typically aren’t taxable, there are a few instances where beneficiaries will have to pay taxes.
+If you’re curious on how to protect your life insurance policy from being taxed, we advise you to speak to a local tax professional.
+Those interested in getting a life insurance policy can start chatting with an Aflac agent and get a quote today.